 The Managing Board of Sixt Leasing SE is responsible for the appropriate structure of the employees' remuneration systems.
-The Managing Board informs the Supervisory Board of Sixt Leasing SE regularly on the actual structure of the remuneration systems, taking due account of the requirements of the InstitutsVergV.
+The Managing Board informs the Supervisory Board of Sixt Leasing SE regularly on the actual structure of the remuneration systems, taking due account of the requirements of the Remuneration Regulation for Institutions (InstitutsVergV - Institutsvergütungsverordnung).
 Arranging the remuneration system for the Managing Board of Sixt Leasing SE in turn comes under the responsibility of the Supervisory Board of Sixt Leasing SE.
 The control units (especially internal audit, compliance, human resources and risk management) are integrated into the arrangement and monitoring of the remuneration systems in accordance with the stipulations of the InstitutsVergV.